 Drinking and Driving

 Alcohol played a significant role in motor vehicle accidents in New York and other states in 2015.
 The NHTSA reports that alcohol-impaired driving contributed to 9,306 crashes nationally and caused 10,265 fatalities.
-In New York, drunk driving caused 311 fatalities or 28 percent of all traffic deaths in the state.
+In New York, drunk driving caused 311 fatalities or 28 percent of all car accident deaths in NY.

 Interestingly, motorcyclists were more likely than drivers of passenger cars, light trucks or large trucks to be involved in a deadly drunk driving accident.